kibetamos/django_api/README.md

 Django API </br>

-This is a backend django api to be consumed by React application</br>
+This is a backend DjangO API to be consumed by React application</br>

 ## Setting up the project